+connection between the DNG in a home network and peers in other home network.

+connection between the DNG in a home network and peers in a public network(wireless/mobile).

+VHN user as a peer can join the P2P service through the DNG.
+The DNG contains several capabilities such as UPnP, DLNA, P2P and so on to support various services between home networks.
+Although VHN user moves to another network, the user can use the VHN service as if home network environment.

 Figure 10-1: A model for P2P based virtual home network

-Figure 10-1 shows the logical P2P based VHN as a virtual home network over the transport network.
-The operation of each peer is assumed not to be limited by the physical network architecture and a peer can communicate with each peer regardless of their location.
-The structure of peer-to-peer network is divided into two strata: P2P network and transport network.
-The transport network is responsible for providing the transfer of packets from/to the upper layer.
-The P2P network is responsible for providing the P2P services.

-P2P based Virtual Home Network consists following characteristics:

-Each peer (terminal device in virtual home network) switches its role as a server and a client depending on the situation.

-Peer that acts as a server can know its communication status, such as traffic, accessed client, accessed files, etc.

-Peer that acts as a server can control its traffic by changing the access control policy.

-If the P2P network is used as a network platform, many users including malicious users can easily join this platform as peers.

-In case of P2P communications, many data are exchanged between peers.
+As shown in Figure 10-1, P2P services for between home networks can be logically set up over the transport network.
+So a VHN user receives the customized home service using P2P technology.
+When the user moves to another location, the user also connects to the home network service virtually.
+As a result, the VHN service can be provided as if the user is in the home network environment.

+P2P based VHN service has considerations to provide the customized service as followings:

+P2P technology can interconnect the home network middleware platforms and frameworks such as JINI, HAVi, DLNA, UPnP, OSGi and etc.

+P2P based VHN service can manage and control user created service and content.

+P2P based VHN service can support home service mobility regardless of location.

-Overlay network based virtual home network service
+P2P based VHN service can provide the customized home network service using NGN service capability.

-Overlay network is a type of P2P network that is logically formed on top of physical communication network.
-Overlay network can exploit diverse connectivity to form a virtual home network between nodes and DNG in home network.
-Virtual home network service can be enriched by applying overlay network due to its characteristics:

-Overlay network based virtual home network carries following characteristics:

-Overlay network based virtual home network can easily be created and customized on users’ demand despite the location of the users.

-Scalability can be provided even though the number of subscribes to a virtual home network is large.

-Connections are guaranteed as long as the physical network connections exist.

-Routing paths can dynamically change according to the network’s condition.

-Figure 10-2: A model for overlay network based virtual home network

 Community service capability of virtual home network

 [Editor’s Note] Description on the difference between community and federation is required for clarification.

-The virtual home network comprises multiple heterogeneous home environments, and the virtual home network functions support multiple different capabilities in accordance with needs of virtual home network users and a federated configuration for home community is created among multiple entities in the home networks.
-The community federation between/among multiple entities is performed to create physical, logical group environments or service/user groups.
+The virtual home network comprises multiple heterogeneous home environments, and the virtual home network functions to support multiple different capabilities in accordance with needs of virtual home network users and a federated configuration for home community is created among multiple entities in the home networks.
+The community federation between multiple entities is performed to create physical group environments and logical group environments or the service user groups.

-Various terminal devices such as desktop PC, laptop PC, pad computer and smart phone connect internally or externally to a community service using a service orchestration entity (e.g. SON-Service Overlay Network)for home network.
-Services can be shared among virtual home community users.
+Various terminal devices such as desktop PC, laptop PC, pad computer and smart phone connect internally or externally to a community service using a service orchestration entity (e.g. Supplement 17 to Y.2200-series of SG13)for the home network.
+VHN services can be shared among virtual home community users.
 So the community members can discover and access these shared services.
-Finally, a service can be created and provided for virtual home service users between home networks.
-In addition, communication among home networks can be protected using a virtual community security mechanism.
+Finally, a service can be created and provided for VHN users between home networks.
+In addition, a communication service among home networks can be protected using the virtual overlay community security mechanism[refer to ITU-T X.1162].